kalpaarsha/Challenge2026/README.md

 **Weekly AI-for-Good projects for professionals who want to create real impact — one week at a time.**

-> "Build something that matters.
-Every single week in 2026."
+> "Build something that matters....Every single week in 2026."

 ### Why This Challenge Exists
 Most AI challenges are toy problems.